Written by CorpsAfrica/Malawi Volunteer Ms. Angella Chizimba

-Volunteering as another way of giving back to the society has always been something I would go for.
-According to Martin Luther King, Jr., "Life's most persistent and urgent question is, what are you doing for others?"
-From volunteering in college to volunteering after college and finally joining the CorpsAfrica volunteer program has been a great experience to learn compassion and understanding of others.
-Though it does not settle in most peoples' minds, as it is considered time wasting, I would do it over and over again.
+Volunteering as another way of giving back to society has always been something I would go for.
+According to Martin Luther King, Jr., “Life’s most persistent and urgent question is, what are you doing for others?”
+From volunteering in college to volunteering after college and finally joining the CorpsAfrica Volunteer program has been a great experience in learning compassion and understanding of others.
+Though it does not settle in most peoples’ minds, as it is considered time-wasting, I would do it over and over again.
 I will share with you why I love volunteering.

 The first reason why I love volunteering is that It is an opportunity to improve and leave a mark in my community and country as a whole.
 This perfects things that am passionate about like bringing change and teamwork.
 Volunteering gives me an opportunity to explore more in those areas.
 This is a learning opportunity and a transformational journey.
 I for one I had an issue in expressing myself, but through volunteering, I have learnt that my voice matters and my thoughts are worth sharing.

 For people who do not like to stay idle like myself, volunteering has no time limit.
 We can volunteer as much as we like or as little as we can.
 Volunteer to your satisfaction!
 The fact that you’re doing something brings some sort of fulfilment.
 Don’t leave a six month gap in your resumé, because you have no job, get busy with volunteering.
 I have realised that it’s worth the investment.

 Volunteering gives me room to make a difference.
 It helps me to bring hope to people and work with the community to improve people’s livelihoods.
 This kind of opportunity allows me to confront moral dilemmas, investigate solutions and employ innovative thinking.
 The volunteering journey itself will change your life on top of changing other people’s lives.
 It’s a win-win situation!